Be interviewed!

 "In Their Own Words"

-Entire interviews from "In Their Own Words" are in the Returned Peace Corps Volunteer Collection of the John F. Kennedy Library and Museum.
+Entire interviews from "In Their Own Words" are in the Returned Peace Corps Volunteer collection of the John F. Kennedy Presidential Library and Museum.

 Our Vision

-Preserve the legacy of Peace Corps as experienced and articulated by individual Peace Corps Volunteers and staff
+Preserve the Legacy of Peace Corps as experienced and articulated by individual Returned Peace Corps Volunteers, Peace Corps Staff and Peace Corps Counterparts.

 Our Mission

-To interview returned Peace Corps Volunteers and staff about their intercultural service experiences for inclusion in publicly accessible online digital archives
+To interview Returned Peace Corps Volunteers, Peace Corps Staff and Peace Corps Counterparts about their intercultural service experiences for inclusion in publicly accessible online digital archives.